Topics on this page

 - Talk with the other side.

-- If it is a business, talk to the person with the highest authority you can.
-You need to discuss it with someone who has the power to help resolve it.
-Ask for an owner or supervisor.
+- If it is a business, talk to the person with the authority to help - ask for an owner, manager or supervisor.

-- Remember why you are there.
-You are trying to persuade them to give you what you want.
+- Remember your goal - you are trying to persuade them to give you what you think is fair.

-- Be nice -- you are not there to complain!
+- Stay calm and professional - you are there to reach a solution, not to argue or complain.
 You are there to try to get what you feel you deserve.

-- Research the correct address for daytime delivery.
-Send it to multiple addresses, if needed.
+- Verify the correct address for daytime delivery.
+Send copies to multiple addresses, if needed.

-- Ask for a response by a specific date.
-Again be reasonable.
+- Ask for a response by a specific date, be reasonable.

-- Send the letter by certified mail, return receipt requested.
-Also send it by regular mail.
+- Send the letter by certified mail, return receipt requested and also by regular mail.

 Tips:

-- If the other side refuses to accept the certified letter, you can still tell the judge that the regular mail was not returned so the other side probably got the letter.
-Make sure you have your address as the return address.
+- If the other side refuses to accept the certified letter, you can tell the judge that the regular mail was not returned so the other side probably got the letter.
+Make sure your address appears as the return address on the envelope.

-- Keep a copy of the letter you send.
-Keep the mailing receipt.
-This is part of your evidence if you go to court.
+- Keep a copy of the letter and the mailing receipts.
+These are part of your evidence if you go to court.

-- Wait until your deadline for a response has been reached.
+- Wait until your deadline for a response has been reached before taking further action.

 - If you are not successful in resolving the dispute, consider filing a claim in District Court.

-- Sent by certified mail so you can prove it was received.
+- Is sent by certified mail so you can prove it was received.

-- You point out why it makes sense to settle.
+- Explains why it makes sense to settle the dispute now.

-- You collected the physical and written evidence to prove your claim.
+- Demonstrates that you have collected evidence to support your claim.